Multipoint conformal integrals in $D$ dimensions. Part II: Polygons and basis functions: Introduction

 In this paper, a class of special functions relevant to the calculation of multipoint conformal integrals is proposed.
-Namely, we introduce $n$-parametric multivariate generalized hypergeometric series in $n(n-3)/2$ conformal cross-ratios associated with arbitrary $n$ points in $\RR^{D}$.
-Our construction uses a diagrammatic algorithm which consists of a number of geometric operations applied to a convex $n$-gon on the plane with specified angles.
+Namely, we introduce $n$-parametric multivariate generalized hypergeometric series in $n(n-3)/2$ conformal cross-ratios associated with arbitrary $n$ points in $\RR^{D}$.\footnote{ A number of independent cross-ratios equals $n(n-3)/2$ at $n \leq D+2$ or $n D - (D+1)(D+2)/2$ at $n > D+2$, see e.g. \cite{Osborn}.
+These inequalities can be easily understood using the ambient space approach, where $\RR^{D}$ space can be realized as a null cone's section in $\RR^{D+1,1}$ space.
+Then, more then $D+2$ points are linearly dependent that reduces a number of independent cross-ratios.
+A convenient tool here is the Gram determinant, its zero surfaces determine all functional dependencies of cross-ratios \cite{Buric:2021kgy}.
+In the present paper, we will assume that a complete set of cross-ratios for $n$ points in $\RR^{D}$ for any $n$ and $D$ consists of $n(n-3)/2$ elements.
+The issue of dependent cross-ratios and the corresponding reduced hypergeometric series will be considered elsewhere.} Our construction uses a diagrammatic algorithm which consists of a number of geometric operations applied to a convex $n$-gon on the plane with specified angles.
 Such a polygon provides a minimal set of geometric data from which one can build particular sets of independent cross-ratios and define series coefficients as rational functions of $n$ parameters.

-We conjecture that the $n$-point one-loop parametric conformal integrals in particular coordinate domains are calculated in terms of such basis functions.
+We conjecture that the $n$-point one-loop parametric conformal integrals in particular coordinate domains are evaluated in terms of such basis functions.
 Moreover, a set of functions which calculates a given conformal integral is invariant under the action of the cyclic group $\ZZ_n$.
 It follows that the set of functions can be split into $\ZZ_n$-orbits of which representatives we call master functions.
 It is clear that knowing master functions one can build the whole conformal integral simply by acting with cyclic transformations.
 This phenomenon was observed in explicit calculations of some lower-point conformal integrals in our previous paper \cite{Alkalaev:2025fgn}, where it was called the reconstruction conjecture.\footnote{A similar permutation generated representation is known in the literature on Feynman integrals: e.g. see the non-parametric hexagon integral with three massive corners \cite{DelDuca:2011wh}; the non-parametric pentagon integral \cite{Nandan:2013ip}; the Yangian bootstrap for the lower point conformal integrals in \cite{Loebbert:2019vcj}.}

 The paper is organized as follows.
 In section \bref{sec:conf_int} we briefly review the conformal integrals and formulate the reconstruction conjecture.
 Here, we introduce our main geometric tools which are convex polygons and associated plane geometry constructions.
 In section \bref{sec:basis} we systematically build a new class of multivariate hypergeometric series using a diagrammatic algorithm.
 Finally, in section \bref{sec:examples} we illustrate our approach in all detail by considering the box, pentagon, and hexagon conformal integrals.
 Here, the final expressions for the pentagon and hexagon parametric conformal integrals are given by eqs. \eqref{pentagon_reconstruction} and \eqref{hexagon_reconstruction}, respectively.
 In the concluding section \bref{sec:concl} we summarize our results and discuss possible future directions.
 In Appendix \bref{app:orbit} we study the action of the symmetric groups on cross-ratios.
 The generalized hypergeometric functions which represent the pentagon and hexagon conformal integrals are collected in Appendix \bref{app:expl}.